 Annabelle first discovered the practice of yoga through Asana in 1997.
 Since then she has experienced various styles under the Hatha Yoga umbrella.
 She began teaching Yoga in 2007, while living in Yucatan, Mexico.

 Her 12+ years experience as a Social Worker in Oakland, as well as her 20+ years on the healing path, have informed how she relates to others and how she carries the message of yoga.
-Annabelle is certified to teach with Niroga as well as with the Prison Yoga Project.
-She currently teaches weekly Y12SR (The Yoga of 12 Step Recovery) classes in Hospitals and Treatment Centers in the East Bay, Dynamic Mindfulness & Yoga classes to youth within the public school system, as well as teaching weekly classes at San Quentin Sate Prison.
+Annabelle is certified to teach with Niroga, Y12SR and with the Prison Yoga Project.
+She teaches weekly Y12SR (The Yoga of 12 Step Recovery) classes in Hospitals and Treatment Centers in the East Bay, Dynamic Mindfulness & Yoga classes to youth within the public school system, as well as teaching weekly classes at San Quentin Sate Prison.
 Annabelle has completed various trainings with Off the Mat into the World, these trainings have been pivotal in her personal and professional growth.
 Her studies in Trauma Informed Yoga have influenced how she guides her students through the practices.
 Annabelle was raised bilingually and bi-culturally and also offers donation-based workshops and classes to the Latino community in Spanish.